 Star Michelin Restaurants and Nightlife

 Where to eat in Forte Dei Marmi?
 This little town by the sea of Tuscany means excellence even when we talk about food.
 There are five Michelin Stars Restaurants here, and other good restaurants to taste delicious food and exquisite pizzas.
-Italians know the Versilia area for its nightlife since the ’60es when artists and celebrities came here to live the Dolce Vita.
+Italians know the Versilia area for its nightlife since the ”60s when artists and celebrities came here to live the Dolce Vita.
 “La Capannina” di Franceschi has been opening since 1929 and still entertains the young generation.

 Explore the Versilia and Cinque Terre

 When in Forte, there is much more to do than shopping and beach life.
 This area of northern Tuscany called Versilia is rich in places to discover and experiences to live in.
-We put them together in an article called 15 things to do in Versilia.
+We put them together in an article called 15 Things to Do in Versilia.
 You can choose between archaeological sites, natural parks, castles, and mountain hikes.
 But also decide to watch a Giacomo Puccini Opera in an open-air theatre, or wear a costume and take part in the Carnival Parades in Viareggio in February.

 During the summer season, from the pier, you can also get the ferry to visit the amazing Cinque Terre and Portovenere.
 The tour lasts a full day departing approx at 10 am and returning by 6.00 pm.
 You can admire the five little villages from the sea, and stop for a few hours to walk around.
 You can buy tickets online or directly at the pier kiosk.